home-assistant/home-assistant.io/source/_integrations/matter.markdown

 The Matter integration allows you to control Matter devices on your local Wi-Fi or {% term Thread %} network.

-For communicating with Matter devices, the Home Assistant integration runs its own "Matter controller" in a separate Matter Server add-on.
-This add-on runs the controller software as a separate process and connects your Matter network (called Fabric in technical terms) and Home Assistant.
+For communicating with Matter devices, the Home Assistant integration runs its own "Matter controller" as add-on.
+This Matter Server add-on runs the controller software as a separate process and connects your Matter network (called Fabric in technical terms) and Home Assistant.
 The Home Assistant Matter integration connects to this server via a WebSocket connection.

 <div class='note warning'>
 The integration is marked BETA: Both the Matter standard itself and its implementation within Home Assistant are in an early stage.
 You may run into compatibility issues and/or other bugs.